r3cubed/koea/Announcement.md

 ## Update on January 18, 2020
-Our study group started on January 4, 2020.
+Our study group resumed our meetings on January 4, 2020.
-We decided to add pytorch into our toolsets for machine learning projects.
+We decided to add pytorch into our tool sets for machine learning projects.

 In this year, our meeting time alternates between Saturday morning and Thursday evening.
 For example, next week we meet on Thursday (January 23, 2020) from 7:30 PM to 9 PM.